The Acapulco Blue

 So after a little over 15 months of development, my long awaited ski gloves are finally ready to ship.
 I am very happy with the grip when the Amara material and the wet rubber of the handle come into contact.
 They are pretty amazing!
 The gloves run a little small though, meaning that an XL should really be labeled size Large, so please take that into account when ordering.

-Available sizes: XS, S, M, ML, L and XL.
+Available sizes: XS, S, M, ML, L, XL, XXL and XXLF (long fingers).
 The Acapulco Blue gloves run a little small.
-So, if you would normally where a small, order a medium, etc. The gloves retail for only $49.95, and should easily last longer than other Amara gloves on the market.
-Shipping is approximately $4.95.
+So, if you would normally where a small, order a medium, etc. The gloves retail for only $50.95, and should easily last longer than other Amara gloves on the market.
+Shipping and handling is $8.95.

 Watch a promotional video with Todd Ristorcelli putting the Acapulco Blue ski gloves to the test!

 "Your gloves are amazing.
 I love them.
 If you have any spares, I'd love to keep using them.
 Check out the video below."
 Thomas Degasperi, Two Time World Slalom Champion.

 While I was working on a developing my new gloves, I have been using an excellent glove from Radar and have decided to carry those gloves while I was waiting for mine to be finished.
 They are the Radar Vapor Boa A (inside out Amara) and Radar Vapor Boa K (inside out Kevlar).
 They have a nice grip and plenty of cushion to protect the hands.
 I have always been a skier who likes thin gloves, however these Radar's are especially great for practice as they are easy on the hands.